BAMresearch/bam-masterdata/docs/howtos/parsing/create_new_parsers.md

-# How-To: Creating a new Parser for bam-masterdata
+# How-to: Create new parsers

 ### Goal: